 On a daily basis my team was monitoring the backbone and sub-networks for all of the Combatant Commands (COCOMs) in the Continental US, as well as about 20-25 Department of Defense units and Agencies and 20-30 Cleared Defense Contractor networks.
 We were seeing and advising leadership on 750-900 separate global incidents and events per month.

-It was an exciting time, and really a highlight of my career to have had the opportunity to lead this elite unit and participate in this mission.
+It was an exciting time, and really a highlight of my career to that point to have had the opportunity to lead this elite unit and participate in this mission.
 But, during the time we lived in very rural Southern Illinois where we had four tornadoes land within a mile of our house, hail the size of golf balls, horrid humidity and freezing winters and we were nowhere near an ocean or mountains, so after 6 years with CSC my family decided it was time for a change.

 On a side note, prior to moving from Korea back to America I had started around March 2007 on earning my Doctorate in IT Organization and Management at Capella University.
 Long story short, I completed all of my coursework, colloquiums, final exams and was All But Dissertation (ABD).
 The US Department of Defense (DoD) Deputy Assistant Secretary of Defense (DASD) for Information Assurance had agreed to be my sponsor, but that process took so long that by the time he left office things had gone from him to the DISA Director, and finally the DISA CONUS Commander providing approval and becoming my sponsor.
 Because it had taken so long and the scope of my sponsorship had changed the University wanted me to redo my methodology and thesis.
 It was right at this time that I was also moving on to my next role at Health Net, so while I have been formally trained on IT Organization and Management at the Doctorate level I put my program on pause and unfortunately haven’t picked it back up (yet).